cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 Ok let's run this!
 Not bad!
 We've got the makings of a game here.
 Although...it's a pretty boring game.

-## Let's make this game a little more intersting by adding in more spheres!
+## Let's make this game a little more interesting by adding in more spheres!
 1. To start with, we're going to replace all of our current sphere creation code.
 Find this code:
 ```javascript
     //Create a sphere for the scene